All Living Writers Listed – Je M’AiMe

-Links to AI experiments as triggered by my gestalt reviews:
+Links to AI visual experiments as triggered by my gestalt real-time reviews since 2008.

-Each image is clickable as a separate enlarged one.
+Each image is clickable and available as a separate enlarged one.

 Living writers with visual AI experiments triggered by my reviews of their work into shifting collages… (1)